Trolleybuses in Bradford

 The Bradford trolleybus system served the city of Bradford, Yorkshire, England for much of the 20th century.
 It was one of the first two trolleybus systems to be opened in the United Kingdom, along with the Leeds system.

 Both systems commenced operations on 20 June 1911.
 However, the public service on the Bradford system did not start until four days later.

+In the early years, Bradford designed its own trolleybuses, based on chassis from David Brown & Sons of Huddersfield, with bodies built in the company's own workshops.Twenty four single deckers were constructed between 1913 and 1921, of which 6 were supplied to Leeds.
+Two single deckers were also built on chassis from Kirkstall Forge, these comprising a two axle vehicle in 1920 and a three axle (twin steer) vehicle in 1922.
+Six further single deckers with Kirkstall Forge / AEC chassis were constructed in 1923, after which Bradford purchased trolleybuses from other commercial suppliers.

 The Bradford system lasted the longest of all the UK's urban trolleybus systems.
 Having been one of the first two such systems to open, it was also the last one to close, on 26 March 1972.
 Just before its closure, it was also the longest-lived surviving trolleybus system in the world, but with the Bradford closure that distinction passed to the Shanghai, China, trolleybus system, opened in 1914.

 Many of the former Bradford trolleybuses are now preserved at various locations around the UK, including eleven of them at the Trolleybus Museum at Sandtoft, Lincolnshire.